 Previous injuries can play a massive part as to why someone may have back pain.
 The injuries you have sustained previously can put a big impact onto other muscles and joints in the body.
 This is because when you are in pain the body will naturally want to find a way to try and get out of that pain, this means other parts of the body may then have to work a little harder to help compensate.
 This therefore means that those muscles/joints that have taken the compensation have more load going through them than normal, which can then lead to them also becoming injured.

-For example, Josh ruptured his left achilles a couple of years ago and spent a long time in a boot.
-He only did a small amount of rehab at the beginning, he does have a couple of niggles from the achilles every now and again but he can do day to day activities without any issues.
-Josh came to visit the clinic about a left knee injury that has been ongoing for a couple of months, he doesn’t know how it started, it’s just got worse over time.
-The assessment showed that Josh has limited range of movement is his left ankle compared to the right and is struggling to use the muscles around the left ankle.
-This means that since the achilles rupture, the muscles around the left knee have been having to work a lot harder because the muscles around the ankle haven’t been working as efficiently as they should, and overtime causing the left knee to be painful.
-Josh is now having treatment to restore strength within the muscles around the ankle but also making sure that all the muscles in the lower leg are all working together and equally.
+For example, one of our patients, ruptured his left Achilles a couple of years ago and spent a long time in a boot.
+He only did a small amount of rehab at the beginning, he does have a couple of niggles from the Achilles every now and again but he can do day to day activities without any issues.
+He came to visit the clinic about a left knee injury that has been ongoing for a couple of months, he doesn’t know how it started, it’s just got worse over time.
+The assessment showed that he has limited range of movement is his left ankle compared to the right and is struggling to use the muscles around the left ankle.
+This means that since the Achilles rupture, the muscles around the left knee have been having to work a lot harder because the muscles around the ankle haven’t been working as efficiently as they should, and overtime causing the left knee to be painful.
+He is now having treatment to restore strength within the muscles around the ankle but also making sure that all the muscles in the lower leg are all working together and equally.

 This is why it’s so important that when you have an injury you seek the correct advice and treatment.
 If your injury is treated correctly straight away then it reduces the risk of it having an impact on the rest of the body.